karthik81295/VTU_Result-Web-scraping-/README.md

 # VTU_Result-Web-scraping-
-python program to extract VTU student's semerster result
+python program(vtu.py) to extract VTU student's semerster result and writes result to a csv file.